wabiverse/Kraken/doc/sphinx/source/index.rst

 .. note::
-   This is the developer reference as it pertains to the C++ codebase of Kraken.
-It is subject to change frequently, as different iterations are necessary to find to correct approach.
-Additionally, as of now there is no Python API, as more planning and guidance is necessary before it can recieve active development contributions.
+   This is the developer reference for the C++ and Python API of Kraken.
+It is subject to change frequently, as different iterations are necessary to find the correct approach.

 .. toctree::
    :maxdepth: 2